profectus-engine/profectus-docs/docs/index.md

     - title: Easy to Use
       details: Everything is written to be as intuitive to use as possible, through consistent design.
     - title: Helpful
       details: Built with TypeScript to guide you as you write.
-Seamlessly deploy your project with pre-configured github workflows, and more.
+Seamlessly deploy your project with pre-configured workflows and more.
     - title: Incremental
       details: Designed to actively encourage you to become better at programming.
 The engine will never limit you.
 ---